hms-dbmi/gehlenborglab-website/docs/UPDATING_VIA_GUI.md

 Once again, follow the steps to start a pull request:

 Click the "Create a **new branch** for this commit and start a pull request" option.
-Enter `firstname-lastname` and click the "Propose changes" button.
+Enter `firstname-lastname/photo` and click the "Propose changes" button.

 <img alt="propose new file" src="/docs/img/08_propose_new_file.png" width="400" />